echensun/comp90082-2023-sm1-resources/checklists/Sprint-1.md

 - [ ] The analysis of requirements was performed on most of the existing requirements.
 - [ ] The [new set of] requirements is consistent to the scope of the project, completely cover the new capabilities required by the client and are well documented/structured/organized on Confluence.
 - [ ] The requirements can be documented in the form of user stories or use cases, supplementary specification of design/implementation/deployment requirements, prototypes, and others.
 It may also be necessary to be explicit about what is not in scope to define the scope boundary more clearly.
+- [ ] We used ChatGPT to generate user stories to our project.
+On Confluence Space, we documented the prompt we've used, what user stories were generated WITH and WITHOUT ChatGPT.

 ## Development environment